ConnorLanglois/oracle/README.md

 # TheWolf

-An automated AI-backed stock trading system.
+An automated AI-backed stock predication and stock trading application.